kabilar/BCDC-documentation/index.md

 ### File Manifests

-File manifests for newly added specimens are created by the archives when data is submitted, and shared by the archives with the BCDC team.
+File manifests for newly added specimens are created by the archives when data is submitted, and shared by the archives with the BCDC Data Curation team.
+The archives collect metadata about files when data is ingested, and BCDC receives that information from the archives, along with critical metadata about data publication such as archive-assigned file UIDs and URIs.
+For more information on file metadata collection, contact the archives.

 ### Controlled Vocabularies and Ontologies